oroinc/documentation/management_console/getting_started/user_menu/my_emails.rst

 .. contents:: :local:

 .. note:: Before you start using **My Emails**, please configure your personal mailbox connection to the mail server.
 See :ref:`Personal Email Configuration <my-email-configuration>` for more information.

+Oro application allows you to send and receive emails from within the system using both personal and system (company-wide) mailboxes.
+You can neatly design letters using HTML formatting and a built-in text editor, create and use email templates, attach files to emails, configure personalized signatures.

+It is also possible to configure auto-actions and auto-responses.
+For example, with auto-actions, for each email received to a certain mailbox, a lead record or a case may be created in the system.

+Oro also provides a feature of auto-assignment to contact, thanks to which new emails synced into the application are automatically linked to contacts, if email addresses of these contacts appeared in the correspondence.

+Enterprise Editions of Oro application also support integration with Microsoft Exchange Server and Outlook.

    See a short demo on `how to create and manage emails <https://www.oroinc.com/orocrm/media-library/create-manage-emails-orocrm>`_, or keep reading the step-by-step guidance below.